 Unlike many other products, the Frontline Plus serum acts as a shield between your pet and possible flea infestations.

 By seeping into the pores of your pet's skin, the serum will spread throughout its entire body, and it will also provide protection to your home wherever your pet treads.

 Two Ingredients Are Better Than One

 It's important to note that for whatever flea product you pick, that both stages of growth are covered.
-For example, Frontline (the regular cheaper version) does not contain S-Methoprene, which you need to combat baby fleas.
-Other cheaper solutions also do not include this or any other ingredient needed to kill baby fleas and eggs.
+For example, Frontline (the regular more affordable version) does not contain S-Methoprene, which you need to combat baby fleas.
+Other solutions also do not include this or any other ingredient needed to kill baby fleas and eggs.

 Once a consumer applies Frontline Plus, the medication gets to work.

 It takes only a handful of hours to kill the adult fleas on your cat or dog, and the ticks will begin to be die within 12 hours.

 Flea eggs and flea larvae are affected almost immediately by the growth inhibitor S-Methoprene.

 When used as directed each month, your pets should remain flea-free, as well as anywhere they walk around.